elisoncrum/piipan/README.md

 A guiding architectural principle is to treat state agencies and their data as tenants of a platform (i.e., Piipan), and accordingly apply isolation best practices and the principle of least privilege throughout the system.

 Finally, this reference model is designed to be extended to support a fully federated system, whereby PII records never leave state-run enclaves in bulk.
 Under this hypothetical extension, the federally-run API orchestrator would reach back to each state, rather than its own isolated copies of state participant records.
-And the passive match API would incorporate a Privacy Set Intersection (PSI) protocol, with the federal system acting as a semi-trusted 3rd party.
+And the bulk match API would incorporate a Privacy Set Intersection (PSI) protocol, with the federal system acting as a semi-trusted 3rd party.

 ## Implementation